 We have also used our crock pot to cook this cut very slowly until it literally falls apart.
 We then use two forks and pull the beef apart until it is someone stringy in consistency and so tender.
 Mixing that with a low-carb barbecue sauce (recipe to follow) yields a delicious barbecued beef for tacos.

 We found the perfect cut of beef at our local meat store.
 We wrote previously about their commitment to healthy organic products and range fed beef from local suppliers.
-You can read about The Meat Market here.
+Read about The Meat Market here.

 The roast should cook in a 275 degree oven for four hours with the entire roast tented in foil to baste in all the flavor.
 It also produces natural “au jus” style gravy that can be poured over the beef or your cauliflower mash.
 The tenderness is a function of time and temperature – remember “low and slow!”
 You will have a tender main dish that has 1 carb and fantastic flavor.

-You should let the roast sit for 20 minutes before cutting.
-Tonight we added our cauliflower mash with steamed broccoli for sides.
+Let the roast sit for 20 minutes before cutting.
+Tonight Joanie added her cauliflower mash with steamed broccoli for sides.
 Don’t forget the butter for the cauliflower mash, the broccoli, and even drizzled over the roast!
 Butter makes everything better.

 A delicious meal for the whole family on Sunday or any day.
 Low carb (only 1 carb per serving) and so soft it literally melts in your mouth.
 A little heat from the Southwestern rub and perfect sides of cauliflower mash and steamed broccoli.
 Enjoy!